secretlycarl/onboarderr/README.md

 - Added #settings-sections hashed links to /services
     - Used for new "jump to" menu
     - Used in plex and abs request discord notifs so you are redirected and jump to that section after admin login
-- Changed Plex "Requests" section logic to show generic text if no requesting services is configured
+- Changed Plex onboarding "Requests" section logic to show generic text if no requesting services are configured
 - And more

 **[Screenshots](https://github.com/secretlycarl/onboarderr/tree/main/screenshots)**